 Asynchronous communication is a form of communication that is recorded before it is shared.
 Those WhatsApp voice messages you might sometimes use?
 Those are a common example of asynchronous communication.

 Touted as the latest evolution in video-based communications, asynchronous video works in the same way.
 This means there is no direct interaction between the audience and the speaker, so the audience can digest the video together at the same time, or separately when it is convenient for each individual.

 Asynchronous video vs. synchronous video

 If you’ve heard both of these terms then you may be wondering, what’s the difference between asynchronous video and synchronous video?

 The simple difference is that asynchronous video is pre-recorded whereas synchronous video is broadcast in real time while the host is speaking into the camera.

 A common internal comms example of asynchronous video could be a pre-recorded company update from the CEO.
-While employees cannot directly engage with the video, such as by asking questions, they can play, pause, and skip backwards and forwards through the content.
-Of course, best practice would be to communicate clear channels through which they can ask any questions once they have watched the pre-recorded content.
+While employees cannot directly engage with the video, such as by asking questions, they can play, pause, and skip backward and forwards through the content.
+Of course, the best practice would be to communicate clear channels through which they can ask any questions once they have watched the pre-recorded content.

 101 Employee Engagement Ideas

 A common internal comms example of synchronous video would be a live company update, or a virtual all-hands meeting, where employees join through video conferencing software such as Zoom and can interact in real time with those leading the meeting.